 When it comes to buying a new home, there can be many unknowns.
 However, uncovering the issues and hidden risks earlier in the process can help you make a more informed buying decision.
 As part of your lifestyle and property management best practices, there are four important questions—including matters of insurance and geographical risks—that should be asked to help reveal the full story of a home before purchasing it.

-Water damage has consistently ranked as the costliest cause of loss year over year.
+Water damage has consistently been ranked as the costliest cause of loss year over year.
 The largest of these losses have all occurred while no one was home.
 Whether you’re planning to be away for a short vacation or leaving for the season, there are nine steps you can take to help reduce the chances that you will suffer a water loss.

 Disagreements and discord can arise when it comes to your family vacation home, a unique asset that symbolizes important memories and family connections.
 For this reason, you should specifically address the vacation home in your estate plan to avoid hard feelings and even disputes.
 With thoughtful and proactive planning, a family can avoid many of the pitfalls that happen as a treasured asset moves from one generation to the next.